KOCmj/AP-Python/README.md

-Allowing me to present my portfolio for advanced python.
+Allow me to present my portfolio for advanced python.
 Throughout the course, I delved into various advanced concepts and techniques essential Python programming.
 Here are some highlights of the topics covered: